LuffyKudo/JI-Shogi-Themed-Chess/README.md

 # JI Shogi-Themed Chess (Japanized Western Chess)

-[Shogi](https://en.wikipedia.org/wiki/Shogi) (Japanese Chess) is the Japanese cousin of western chess and now you can play chess using shogi's board and pieces on Lichess.
+[Shogi](https://en.wikipedia.org/wiki/Shogi) (Japanese Chess) is the Japanese cousin of western chess and now you can play chess using shogi's board and pieces on Lichess and Chess.com!

 - Available in 2-Kanji and 1-Kanji versions
 - Board and pieces included
-- Works with all variants
+- Works with all variants on Lichess
 - Works with matches, puzzles, analysis and board editor
 - Available in 2D